-In order to ensure proper operational control, MPLS-TP network elements exchange OAM packets that strictly follow the same path as user traffic packets; that is, OAM packets are subject to the exact same forwarding schemes (e.g., fate sharing) as the user traffic packets.
-These OAM packets can be distinguished from the user traffic packets by using the G-ACh and GAL constructs.
+In order to ensure proper operational control, MPLS-TP network elements exchange OAM packets that strictly follow the same path as user traffic packets; that is, OAM packets are subject to the exact same forwarding schemes (e.g., fate sharing) as user traffic packets.
+These OAM packets can be distinguished from user traffic packets by using the G-ACh and GAL constructs.

-The G-ACh is a generic associated control channel mechanism for Sections, label switched paths (LSPs) and pseudowires (PWs), over which OAM and other control messages can be exchanged.
+The G-ACh is a generic associated control channel mechanism for "Sections", label switched paths (LSPs) and pseudowires (PWs), over which OAM and other control messages can be exchanged.
 The GAL is a label based exception mechanism to alert label edge routers/label switch routers (LERs/LSRs) of the presence of an associated channel header (ACH) after the bottom of the stack.

-The format of the G-ACh label (GAL) and ACH is described in [IETF RFC 5586].
+The format of GAL and ACH is described in [IETF RFC 5586].